 - 1 cup (2 sticks) unsalted butter

 - Add the popcorn to the pot and cover it.
 Once you hear the first kernel pop, remove the pot from the heat for one minute.
 Return the covered pot to the heat, shaking it over the flame until all of the kernels have popped.
-Reserve the popcorn.
+Discard any unpopped kernels.

-- Melt the butter in a medium saucepan over medium heat.
+- Melt the butter in a medium saucepan set over medium heat.
 Stir in the brown sugar, corn syrup and salt.
-Bring the mixture to a boil, stirring constantly.
-Then allow the mixture to boil, undisturbed, for 4 minutes.
-Remove the caramel from the heat and stir in the baking soda and vanilla extract.
+Bring the mixture to a boil, stirring constantly, then allow the mixture to boil, undisturbed, for 4 minutes.
+Remove the caramel from the heat and stir in the baking soda.

-- Immediately pour the caramel over the popcorn, stirring to coat each kernel.
+- Immediately pour the caramel over the popcorn, stirring to coat the kernels.

 - Bake the popcorn for one hour, stirring every 15 minutes.

-- Remove the caramel corn from the oven and spread it onto parchment paper to cool completely before breaking it into pieces.
+- Remove the caramel corn from the oven and stir it one more time before allowing it to cool completely.
+Break it into pieces and serve.

 - ★ Did you make this recipe?
 Don't forget to give it a star rating below!